Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Magic Items/magic-items-iii-potions-rings-and-rods.md

 Standard rings are described below.

+### Animal Friendship
-**Animal Friendship:** On command, this ring affects an animal as if the wearer had cast *charm animal*.
+On command, this ring affects an animal as if the wearer had cast *charm animal*.

 Faint enchantment; CL 3rd; Forge Ring, *charm animal;* Price 10,800 gp.

+### Blinking
-**Blinking:** On command, this ring makes the wearer blink, as with the *blink* spell.
+On command, this ring makes the wearer blink, as with the *blink* spell.

 Moderate transmutation; CL 7th; Forge Ring, *blink;* Price 27,000 gp.

+### Chameleon Power
-**Chameleon Power:** As a free action, the wearer of this ring can gain the ability to magically blend in with the surroundings.
+As a free action, the wearer of this ring can gain the ability to magically blend in with the surroundings.
 This provides a +10 competence bonus on her Hide checks.
 As a standard action, she can also command the ring to utilize the spell *disguise self* as often as